 Also, I feel the need to mention this: please please please understand that your work is your copyright unless you explicitly license it to someone else [“It must be remembered that copyright has two main purposes, namely the protection of the author’s right to obtain commercial benefit from valuable work, and more recently the protection of the author’s general right to control how a work is used… In general, respecting the rights of creators to control their creations is a principle many advocate adhering to.” ]…this means, among other things that any changes to that work must be done in consultation with you.
 Be careful out there.

-As you navigate the world of applying for and submitting to things, you may find the following articles useful:
+Also, as you navigate the world of applying for and submitting to things, you may find the following articles useful:

 Coping with Rejection